river-corridors-sfa/rcsfa-RC2-SPS-ERwc/Code/Site_selection_cluster_analysis/README_site_selection_cluster_analysis.txt

 Required Data Files:
-SEE "R_Inputs" FOLDER
+- AllDataNormalized_zonal.csv
+- cluster_centers.csv
+- CB_catchments_clean_UTM11.shp - this file can be located and downloaded at https://nhdplus.com/NHDPlus/NHDPlusV2_home.php Horizon Systems Corporation, 2017.
+National Hydrography Dataset Plus.

 User Instructions:
-1) Open the "1_DataPreparation.R" script and update the input_path (Line 8) to correspond with the directory where all "R_Inputs" files are located on your machine
+1) Open the "1_DataPreparation.R" script and update the input_path (Line 8) to correspond with the directory where the required data files are located on your local machine.

 2) Run Lines 3 through 14 - This will read data into R and load the necessary packages
 	>> NOTE: The 'centers' data that is read in correspond to the K-means centers that were used for the previous runs of this analysis.
 Therefore, if you would like to reproduce these results, you can use the data from 'centers'.
 If you would like R to re-generate new centers, or run the analysis with a different number of clusters, then the 'centers' data will not be necessary.
 This will be explained further in Step 7.